julienrf/scala-lessons/course/slides/course.md

 ```

 - Redefine a member using `override`
-- You can still access to the base implementation using `super`
+- You can still refer to the base implementation using `super`

+## Members Visibility

+TODO

 ## Standard Class Hierarchy